annotation/stam/README.md

 ### Example A

-Example A below shows an annotation example using this model, it shows a textual resource with a small Swedish text *"Hallå världen"* with tree annotations (shown in yellow).
+Example A below shows an annotation example using this model, it shows a textual resource with a small Swedish text *"Hallå världen"* with three annotations (shown in yellow).

 ![Example A (overview)](examples/example_a_overview.svg)